HardikJainGit/Analog-Calculator/README.md

 3. **Arduino Interface**: Arduino translates the parsed expression for analog circuitry.
 4. **Analog Circuitry**: Analog circuitry performs basic arithmetic operations.
 5. **Result Display**: The computed result is sent back to the personal computer screen for display.

-## Benefits

-- **Efficiency**: Analog circuitry can be faster and more power-efficient than traditional digital calculators for certain operations.
-- **Cost-Effective**: Utilizes Arduino and analog components, making it cost-effective compared to digital alternatives.
-- **Educational Tool**: Enhances learning in electronics, programming, and mathematics through hands-on analog computing demonstrations.
-- **Energy Savings**: Potential for reduced power consumption in applications sensitive to energy usage.

-## Application

-This system represents an innovative approach to computing, leveraging modern programming techniques with analog electronics to create a versatile calculator suitable for various educational and practical applications.